g-jackson/cs4098/README.md

 ##### XML parsing
 The peos generates a xml listing of the current processes that are running, representing pathways.
 We parse this XML and display it both as a graph and table interface.
 To view this functionality login to openemr and go to a patient's file page or create a new one if one does not exist already.
 There will be a link to the pathway view for that patient which, when clicked, takes you to a table displaying the pathways that the patient has currently.
 This table view is parsed from the xml in a patients current processes and can be updated by adding new processes.
 The graph view links from this table also parse the peos's xml file to obtain the graphs' data.
 ##### Task list
+From the patient pathway listing, select a pathway to view.
+This will take you to a page that displays all of a pathways actions in a neat table.
+Clicking on the head of a table column will sort the the table by that field.
+This allows the user to easily find an action by it's name or quickly find available actions.
 ##### Basic pathway graph view
+This is displayed on the same page as the task list.
+The graph displays pathway actions as circles and decisions (found in selections and iterations) as diamonds.
+The graph also contains squares.
+These mark the end of branches and selections.
+Links are generated based on keywords and action ordering in the xml.
+This display the flow of activity throught the graph with arrows.
+The first action can be found at the leftmost point on the graph and the last action at the rightmost.
+All nodes int eh graph can be repositioned by clicking and draging.
+The graph also displays the state of actions by colouring nodes by state.
 ##### Pan and zoom
+To zoom on the graph, hover your mouse over the graph and use the mouse scroll-wheel or on a laptop trackpad pinch or splay your fingertips.
+Click and drag the light-grey background of the graph to pan.
 ##### Kernel interface
 We use php to make calls to the peos.
 Our interface allows new pathways to be added and viewed on a per patient basis.
 To view this functionality login to openemr and go to a patient's file page or create a new one if one does not exist already.
 There will be a link to the pathway view for that patient which, when clicked, takes you to a table displaying the pathways that the patient has currently.
 The option to add more pathways from here is an interface with the kernel instructing it to add a new process to the peos.
 ##### Resource access
 We currently do not support this feature.
 ##### Refined graph view
+More information can be displayed within the graph by double clicking on an action node.
+This will cause a display box to appear in the corner of the graph with useful information such as script, required resources and provided resources.
+Buttons have also been added to display the future potential of a pathways interface.
+To hide the display box click on the grey background of the graph.

 ### Testing Subsystems
 If you are interested in using only some of the subsystems in this project without the installation of openemr